misoe92/AssetSnap-Godot/README.md

 After that you can activate it in the project under:
 Project->Project Settings->Plugins

 And then make sure AssetSnap is checked.
+You might have to rebuild.
+Don't know if it builds the addons files upon adding only the addon folder, will find out in a couple of days and update this after.

 #### Add a library
 In the general window of the new "Assets" tab in the bottom dock you will find a button named "Add Folder",